EXPLAINER: Why is Chauvin unlikely to face maximum sentence?

 MINNEAPOLIS (AP) — Derek Chauvin is already locked away in Minnesota’s only maximum-security prison, held in a single cell for his own safety.
 But it will be two months before the former Minneapolis police officer learns his sentence for George Floyd’s death.

-Chauvin was convicted Tuesday of second-degree unintentional murder, third-degree murder and second-degree manslaughter for pressing his knee against Floyd’s neck for 9 1/2 minutes as the Black man said he couldn’t breathe.
+Chauvin, 45, was convicted Tuesday of second-degree unintentional murder, third-degree murder and second-degree manslaughter for pressing his knee against Floyd’s neck for 9 1/2 minutes as the Black man said he couldn’t breathe.

 Even though he was found guilty of three counts, under Minnesota statutes he’ll only be sentenced on the most serious one — second-degree murder.
-While that count carries a maximum sentence of 40 years, experts say he won’t get that much and that, for all practical purposes, the maximum he would face is 30 years, and could get less.
+While that count carries a maximum sentence of 40 years, experts say he won’t get that much.
+They say that for all practical purposes, the maximum he would face is 30 years, and he could get less.

 Here’s a breakdown on Minnesota’s sentencing nuances: